 This is one area where you can really minimize weight.
-Ultralight shelters weigh in at 2kg or less.
+Ultralight shelters weigh in under 2kg and some less than 1kg.
 Often, they don’t use tent poles, you set them up with your trekking poles and with cords or guylines.
 Your own tent might be an ultralight option if you use just the fly and a ground sheet.
 Another sub-1kg option is a hammock or tarp, but keep in mind these super-light shelters offer protection from wind, rain and dew, but without mesh screens they are not ideal for settings where the bugs are intense.

-A small closed-cell foam pad is the cheapest and lightest alternative.
-The true “go-light” freaks will use their sleeping pad instead of a backrest or stays inside their pack.
+A small closed-cell foam pad is the generally the lightest (and cheapest) alternative.
+Ultralight inflatable pads exist, but you do need to protect them from rough ground, sticks and thorns.
+True “go-light” freaks will use their sleeping pad instead of a backrest or frame-stays inside their pack.
 This may be a bit extreme for most people.
-Consider switching from a full-length inflatable pad to a ¾-length pad to save a few hundred grams.
+Consider switching from a full-length pad to a ¾-length pad to save a few hundred grams.
 If your feet get cold, you can put a jacket or your pack underneath them while you sleep.